HTTPArchive/almanac.httparchive.org/src/content/en/2025/privacy.md

 ### Stateless Tracking

 Stateless tracking is the process by which user identifiers are generated on the fly, rather than stored in the browser as state.
 These identifiers are generally created by using information that can be actively or passively gathered from the target user’s device or browser.
-While tricky to correlate sessions of a user who uses multiple devices, it is effective in that some signals are inherent to the device or website functionality and cannot be easily ‘blocked’.
+While it is tricky to correlate the sessions of a user who uses multiple devices, it is effective in that some signals are inherent to the device or website functionality and cannot be easily ‘blocked’.

 #### Browser Fingerprinting

 Browser fingerprinting is a method by which websites can identify a user based on their specific browser information.
-This information can [include](https://dl.acm.org/doi/abs/10.1145/3543507.3583333) system fonts, language settings hardware configurations, and other such seemingly innocuous datapoints that individually reveal little information, but can be put together to paint a [unique picture](https://amiunique.org/) of a specific user.
+This information can [include](https://dl.acm.org/doi/abs/10.1145/3543507.3583333) system fonts, language settings, hardware configurations, and other such seemingly innocuous datapoints that individually reveal little information, but can be put together to paint a [unique picture](https://amiunique.org/) of a specific user.
 They are commonly leaked through HTTP headers and JavaScript API calls.

 [Prior work](https://dl.acm.org/doi/abs/10.1145/3696410.3714548) has shown browser fingerprinting to be highly prevalent in online tracking.
-Their attractiveness can be attributed to the fact that they are difficult to block, and claim to be effective even if the user is using an Incognito browser.
+Its attractiveness can be attributed to the fact that it is difficult to block, and claims to be effective even if the user is using an Incognito browser.
 In this report, we identify the most common technologies used to do browser fingerprinting.

 Of note, the library [FingerprintJS](https://github.com/fingerprintjs/fingerprintjs) has remained the most popular tool to conduct browser fingerprinting, far surpassing the others.
 FingerprintJS is used on 0.59% of mobile accessed websites, compared to [ClientJS](https://github.com/jackspirou/clientjs) (the next most popular technology) which is present on 0.04%.